Scerutti/Portfolio/README.md

 - Choose a folder in your local machine where you want this repository to be copied

-- Clone this [repository](https://github.com/Meri-MG/portfolio---react) to your local machine
+- Clone this [repository](https://github.com/Scerutti/Portfolio.git) to your local machine
 - ```
   git clone git@github.com:Meri-MG/portfolio---react.git
   ```

-- Navigate to `cd portfolio---react`  directory.
+- Navigate to `cd portfolio` directory.

 - To install all the app dependencies on the command line run
 - ```